 3) The AMF indicates to the UE in the Registration Accept whether the UE is not required to perform a Registration procedure when the unavailability period has ended.

 4) The AMF may take the Unavailability Period Duration (if available) and Start of Unavailability Period into account when determining Periodic Registration Update timer value.
-The AMF may provide a Periodic Registration Update time longer than or equal to the combination of the Unavailability Period Duration and Start of Unavailability Period to avoid interfering with the UE dealing with the event that causes the unavailability;
+The AMF may provide a Periodic Registration Update so the timer does not expire during the Unavailability Period to avoid interfering with the UE dealing with the event that causes the unavailability;

 5) The AMF stores the information that the UE is unavailable at the Start of Unavailability Period in UE context, and considers the UE is unreachable (i.e. clear the PPF in AMF) from then until the UE enters CM-CONNECTED state;